nsfcac/MetricsBuilder/README.md

 ## Overview
 Metrics Builder API acts as a middleware between the consumer (i.e. analytic clients or tools) and producers (i.e. the database InfluxDB).
 It receives requests from consumers and generates the appropriate InfluxDB query strings.
 Metrics Builder then processes data returned from InfluxDB, builds the data in JSON format, and sends them to the consumer.

-The Metrics Builder service in this implementation is specifically designed for accessing the monitoring data collected from **the Quanah Cluster** at at Texas Tech University’s High Performance Computing
+The Metrics Builder service in this implementation is specifically designed for accessing the monitoring data collected from **the Quanah Cluster** at Texas Tech University’s High Performance Computing
 Center (HPCC).
 To test its features, please visite the [Metrics Builder API](https://redfish.hpcc.ttu.edu:8080/ui/).
 Please DISABLE WEB SECURITY in your browser(e.g chrome) for successifully loading the webpage.

 Metrics Builder highly relies on the understanding of the precise database schemas.
 The schemas we are using can be found in `schema.yml`.
 Thus Metrics Builder **CANNOT** be used directly in your project.
 However, it may provide a reference for your customized implementation.